libero/community/doc/adr/0009-container-image-tags.md

 Integration testing and reproducible deploys require uniquely identifiable image tags.

+As a starting point for users earch product has an umbrella repo.
+This is not only used to collect product issues and documents.
+I also contains e.g. docker-compose files, helm charts that combine various components to a useable whole.

 ## Decision

 ### Tagging flow

 - each container image of a Libero container shall be tagged with the git-sha of the build
-- compose files used for integration test shall use immutable image tags
+- compose files/helm charts used for integration test shall use immutable image tags
 - the compose files will track the component images and external images with the help of PR generating bots (e.g. dependabot, renovate)
-- upon passed integration tests the used libero component images get tagged with the git-sha of the integration/umbrella repo
+- upon passed integration tests the used libero component images get tagged with the git-sha of the umbrella repo
 - semver tagging of Libero component images is triggered by tagging of the umbrelle repo

 ### Tag Structure